 The Nordic House is designed by acclaimed Finnish modernist architect Alvar Aalto (1898-1976).
 The house is one of his later works, a hidden gem among the better-known masterpieces, and features most of Aalto’s signature traits.
 These are evident in the ultramarine blue ceramic rooftop that takes its organic shape from the mountain row in the background, the central well in the library and the extensive use of tile, wood and white plaster throughout the building.

 Alvar Aalto also designed the furnishings in most of his buildings.
-In the Nordic house, all installed furnishings, lamps and almost all of the furniture are by Aalto.
+In the Nordic house, all installed furnishings, lamps and nearly all of the furniture are by Aalto.

 Alvar Aalto is one of the most noted architects of the 20th century.He was born in 1898 in Finland and died there in 1976.
 He grew up in close contact with nature in a small town in the western part of the country.